 In this article, we will show you how to set up and test the CAP Alert app in OptiSigns.

 Using OptiSigns' CAP Alert app, you can generate a webhook and integrate it with the Emergency Alert System.
-When there is an emergency, the emergency alert system will call the webhook to send the CAP message and trigger the CAP alert app.
-The CAP alert will take over the target screens and display the emergency message.
+When there is an emergency, the emergency alert system will call the webhook to send the CAP/IPAWS message and trigger the CAP alert app.
+The CAP/IPAWS alert will take over the target screens and display the emergency message.
 The screen will resume and play the original content when the emergency is over.

 How to Set Up a CAP Alert App